Pasupuleti-rajesh-babu/studio/README.md

     *   View current streaks for each habit.
     *   Archive habits you're not currently focusing on.
     *   Visually distinct habit cards using generated colors.
-*   **AI-Powered Enhancements (Powered by Gemini & Genkit):**
+*   **AI-Powered Enhancements (Powered by Google Gemini via `@google/genai` SDK, running client-side):**
     *   **Natural Language Habit Creation:** Simply type a sentence like "Read for 20 minutes every evening" and let AI structure it into a habit.
     *   **Daily Micro-Summary:** Get a concise AI-generated summary of your previous day's habit performance.
     *   **Gamified Challenges:** Generate fun, themed challenges based on your active habits to spice up your routine.
-You can even add these challenges as new habits!
+You can add these challenges as new habits!
     *   **Personalized Habit Strategies:** Receive AI-driven recommendations and insights on how to improve specific habits, accessible directly from each habit card.
     *   **Stats Insights:** Get an AI-powered textual analysis of your overall habit statistics, providing encouragement and highlighting areas of focus.
 *   **Comprehensive Statistics:**